fabricioandreis/ports-app/README.md

 This will run a `docker compose run` command that:
 - builds and runs the Docker container of the application
 - runs a Redis in-memory database
-- builds and runs another Docker container to run the acceptance tests against the Redis database after the completion of the application
+- builds and runs another Docker container that performs the acceptance tests against the Redis database after the completion of the application

 ### Simulate SIGTERM